hamzaalalach/jscomps/README.md

 # jscomps

-JSComp is a lightweight solution to enable components support on Vanilla JS.
+JSComps is a lightweight solution to enable components support on Vanilla JS.

 #### Note:
 - JSComps is a CLI package, check usage below.